Comgrow Comgo Z1 10W - Review And Test

 Our Test Results

-In the video below we tested the performance of the Comgrow Comgo Z1 10W and have compared some of the results with other 10W laser engravers, like the Atomstack A10 Pro (x7 Pro), Neje Master 2S Plus and the xTool D1 and a bunch of the 5W laser engravers like our favourite Sculpfun S9 (5W laser).
+In the video at the top ot fhe article, we have tested the performance of the Comgrow Comgo Z1 10W and have compared some of the results with other 10W laser engravers, like the Atomstack A10 Pro (x7 Pro), Neje Master 2S Plus and the xTool D1 and a bunch of the 5W laser engravers like our favourite Sculpfun S9 (5W laser).
 You will find the results of the Comgrow Comgo Z1 in this post.
 For the detailed results of other machines, read our other reviews HERE.

 We have performed the more or less standardized test which we perform on all the laser engravers and cutters.
 This way, it is easy to compare results between machines.
 Here you have the video showing how the tests were done and below you will find detailed images of the test results together with explanation.